Dinista/Contrast-Normalization/README.md

 ## How it works

 Basically, a neighborhood region is centered on a pixel x in the input image, from where the intensity values will be extracted and then applied with the global method.
 The result is applied at the x position of the output image.
 This neighborhood region is shifted pixel by pixel so that all pixels in the input image are processed.
+For a more efficient implementation, the <a href="https://scikit-image.org/"> scikit-image</a> library was used, functions such as <a href="https://scikit-image.org/docs/dev/api/skimage.filters.rank.html#skimage.filters.rank.maximum"><i>skimage.filters.rank.maximum</i></a> and <a href="https://scikit-image.org/docs/dev/api/skimage.filters.rank.html#skimage.filters.rank.minimum"><i>skimage.filters.rank.minimum</i></a>, which are two rank statistics filters.

 ### Input and output